 Additionally, you can compare the models by using the Sort by options in the Models pane.
-Delete any unwanted model by selecting the model and clicking the Delete selected model button in the upper right of the pane, or right-clicking the model and selecting Delete model.
+Delete any unwanted model by selecting the model and clicking the Delete selected model button in the upper right of the pane or right-clicking the model and selecting Delete.

 Try the response plot to help you identify features to remove.
 See if you can improve the model by removing features with low predictive power.
 Specify predictors to include in the model, and train new models using the new options.
 Compare results among the models in the Models pane.

-Improve the model further by changing model parameter settings in the Advanced dialog box.
-Then, train using the new options.
+To try to improve the model further, you can duplicate it, change the hyperparameter options in the Model Hyperparameters section of the model Summary tab, and then train the model using the new options.
 To learn how to control model flexibility, see Choose Regression Model Options.
-For information on how to tune model parameter settings automatically, see Hyperparameter Optimization in Regression Learner App.
+For information on how to tune model hyperparameters automatically, see Hyperparameter Optimization in Regression Learner App.

-If feature selection, PCA, or new parameter settings improve your model, try training All model types with the new settings.
+If feature selection, PCA, or new hyperparameter values improve your model, try training All model types with the new settings.
 See if another model type does better with the new settings.

 To avoid overfitting, look for a less flexible model that provides sufficient accuracy.
 For example, look for simple models, such as regression trees that are fast and easy to interpret.
 If your models are not accurate enough, then try other models with higher flexibility, such as ensembles.
 To learn about the model flexibility, see Choose Regression Model Options.

 This figure shows the app with a Models pane containing various regression model types.